UMD-CS-STICs/389Aspring18/projects/p3-classifying-dog-breeds/README.md

 5. What challenges did you face when completing this task?

 #### Extra credit:
-1. Use a validation set as well to visualize the training loss overtime.
-2. In depth explanations and data exploration prior to building the model.
+1. Use transfer learning by retraining a pretrained model on ImageNet on the data and evaluate the change in performance in trianing time.

 What to turn in
 -